-From Producers Jordan Peele, JJ Abrahams and creator Misha Green comes this new horror TV series Lovecraft Country, based on Matt Ruff’s book of the same name.
+From Producers Jordan Peele, JJ Abrams and creator Misha Green comes this new horror TV series Lovecraft Country, based on Matt Ruff’s book of the same name.

 It focuses on the story of Atticus Freeman (Jonathan Majors) a young former soldier who returns to the United States to find his missing father, Set during the 1950’s during Jim Crow era America.
 After fighting wars abroad he comes back home to a country that racially discriminates against Black Americans having to fight a different kind of war at home.

 On his road trip across America to find his father Montrose (Michael K Williams), he is joined by his uncle George Freeman (Courtney B Vance) and old childhood friend Letitia ‘Leti’ Lewis (Jurnee Smollett), not only do they encounter supernatural terrifying monsters, but they also have to deal with the horrific discrimination and racism of 1950’s white America.

 Lovecraft Country is entertaining, beautifully shot with wonderful visuals and effects but does not shy away from the honest brutality and violence of that era that are historical events that took place in the 1950’s such Sundown Towns which were used as part of racial segregation, expulsions and worse.
 It touches upon a good few different genres like a western/adventure in the road trip aspect, with the former soldier/Atticus returning to town like a gunslinger looking to fight injustice, and the horror anthology aspect exploring different self-contained stories similar to TV shows like an Outer Limits, Twilight Zone and Black Mirror.

 The show keeps a focus on the seasons overall stories without stereotypical troupes told from the perspective of black men and woman during that era and the real horrors that entailed along with the supernatural.